-The Federal Council's submission for a hearing on the reform of the BVG (Federal Pensions Act) makes provision for the BVG minimum conversion rate to be reduced to 6.0 % and measures taken to offset the resulting benefit reductions (coordination deduction halved, adjusted pension savings and a pension supplement financed jointly via wage contributions).
-The hearing was completed in May 2020 and the Federal Council's explanatory statement is still awaited.
-Entry into force of a revised BVG is therefore not expected before 2023.
+The submission for reform of the BVG (Federal Pensions Act) adopted by the Federal Council in November 2020 makes provision for the minimum BVG conversion rate to be reduced to 6.0 % and measures taken to offset the resulting benefit losses (coordination deduction halved, adjusted pension savings and a pension supplement financed jointly via wage contributions).
+The debate in parliament began at the end of 2021.
+The revised BVG is therefore unlikely to enter into force before 2024.